WHO 2007 reference

 Child height percentile calculator for boys and girls

-Estimate a height-for-age percentile with a reference-only prototype model, check whether the age falls inside the supported 61-228 month range, and compare the entered height with the prototype median.
+Estimate a height-for-age percentile with official WHO Growth Reference 2007 LMS values, check whether the age falls inside the supported 61-228 month range, and compare the entered height with the WHO median.

 Reference-only and non-diagnostic